barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ## Updating Per-Instance Attributes

-It is also possible to update the per-instance attributes of the geometries after they have been rendered.
+It is also possible to update the per-instance attributes of the geometries after they are added to the primitive.
 This example demonstrates how to use picking to change the color of the geometry instance:
 ```javascript
 var widget = new Cesium.CesiumWidget('cesiumContainer');
 var scene = widget.scene;